hoeg/exitnode/README.md

 ## Required Dependencies

-There are now external dependencies for this project
+There are no external dependencies for this project

 ## License